|

 electricity" from dual sources, neither of which releases pollutants

 into the environment.
-A photovoltaic array of 199 solar panels
+A photovoltaic array of 199 solar panels on

-the buildings facade and roof will supply most of the peak-load
+the building’s facade and roof will supply most of the peak-load

 energy demand.
 A natural-gas-powered microturbine generator on